CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    \mathcal{L} = - \sum_n [\frac{\log(2 \pi \sigma ^2)}{2} + \frac{\epsilon ^2}{2 \sigma ^2}]

 The calibration of the amenity score will then be completed in two steps.
 First, we will select the appropriate statistical model by selecting the maximum log-likelihood.
-Then, we will define the amenity score as the explained part of the model, that is the value predicted by the regressors, taking residuals out.
+Then, we will define the amenity score as the explained part of the model (i.e., the value predicted by the regressors) by taking residuals out.
 Back to the body of the ``estim_util_func_param`` function, this corresponds to:

 .. literalinclude:: ../calibration/calib_main_func.py
    :language: python